Winter Queen

 Form

-Coxe (1817) describes the form as oblong, diminishing towards the blossom end.
-Warder (1867) describes it as globular-oblate, somewhat conic, and regular.
+The two sources conflict on form.
+Coxe describes the fruit as oblong, diminishing towards the blossom end.
+Warder, writing fifty years later, describes it as globular-oblate, somewhat conic, and regular.
+Both descriptions should be considered, as regional strains or selection pressure may account for the discrepancy.

 Stem